top of page

 The overall average score from 1-5 was a 4.4 in DSS satisfaction.

-The highest average score was a 4.8 in the areas of timely response to referrals, sensitivity to cultural differences, staff respect for children & families and client confidentiality.
+The highest score was a 4.8 in the areas of timely response to referrals, no discrimination with provided services, and adequate assistance/encouragement to achieve academically.

-The lowest average score was a 3.4 in the area of Service Plan meeting participation and feedback opportunity from those meetings.
+The lowest score was a 3.5 in the area of participation of service planning meetings for youth.

 Foster Care and Adoptions Satisfaction Survey Results

-The overall average score from 1-5 was a 4.67 in foster parent satisfaction.
+The overall average score from 1-5 was a 4.5 in parent satisfaction.

-The highest average score was a 4.85 in the areas of FC social workers being supportive and also helpful during admission process.
+The highest score was a 4.9 in the areas of FC social workers being supportive and also helpful during admission process.

-The lowest average score was a 4.35 in the area of reasonably accommodating the foster child’s ethnic, cultural and/or religious traditions.
+The lowest score was a 4.1 in the area of helpful manual information.

 bottom of page